graphql-compose/graphql-compose-modules/README.md

     ...
 ```

-With such structure you will get the following schema.
-Namespace types `QueryArticles` & `MutationArticles` are created automatically:
+With such structure you will get the following schema – namespace types `QueryArticles` & `MutationArticles` are created automatically:

 ```graphql
 type Query {